Couchbase-Ecosystem/couchbase-haystack/docusaurus/couchbase-haystack/docs/home/overview.md

 In the above diagram:

-- `Data service` Supports the storing, setting, and retrieving of documents, specified by key.
+- **Data service**: Supports the storing, setting, and retrieving of documents, specified by key.
 Basically where the documents are stored in key value.
-- `properties` are Document [attributes](https://docs.haystack.deepset.ai/v2.0/docs/data-classes#document) stored as part of the Document.
+- **Properties**: Are Document [attributes](https://docs.haystack.deepset.ai/v2.0/docs/data-classes#document) stored as part of the Document.
-- `embedding` is also a property of the Document (just shown separately in the diagram for clarity) which is a vector of type `LIST[FLOAT]`.
+- **Embedding**: Is also a property of the Document (just shown separately in the diagram for clarity) which is a vector of type `LIST[FLOAT]`.
-- `Search service` Where indexes specially purposed for Full Text Search and Vector search are created.
+- **Search service**: Where indexes specially purposed for Full Text Search and Vector search are created.
 The Search Service allows for efficient querying and retrieval based on both text content and vector embeddings.

-`CouchbaseDocumentStore` requires the vector index to be created manually either by sdk or UI.
-Before writing documents you should make sure Documents are embedded by one of the provided [embedders](https://docs.haystack.deepset.ai/v2.0/docs/embedders).
-For example [SentenceTransformersDocumentEmbedder](https://docs.haystack.deepset.ai/v2.0/docs/sentencetransformersdocumentembedder) can be used in indexing pipeline to calculate document embeddings before writing those to Couchbase.
+`CouchbaseDocumentStore` requires the vector index to be created manually either by SDK or UI.
+Before writing documents, you should make sure Documents are embedded by one of the provided [embedders](https://docs.haystack.deepset.ai/v2.0/docs/embedders).
+For example, [SentenceTransformersDocumentEmbedder](https://docs.haystack.deepset.ai/v2.0/docs/sentencetransformersdocumentembedder) can be used in the indexing pipeline to calculate document embeddings before writing those to Couchbase.

 ## Installation